atl-jugheads/jupyter-day-atlanta-ii/readme.md

 Numpy and Jupyter notebooks are now a de-facto standard for data science.
 But what if we have a bigger problem to tackle?
 This tutorial introduces PyTorch, a Numpy-like library for deep learning that is being developed at Facebook.
 Along with a CPU-based NumPy back-end, PyTorch allows you to use GPU back-end without any knowledge of CUDA or other low level frameworks and languages.
 With PyTorch, advancing science from your web browser is fast and easy as never before!
 In our short tutorial we’re going to show you how to use PyTorch for regular data analytics tasks, how it’s different from Numpy, and how to train a neural network on a toy image classification dataset like MNIST or CIFAR-10.
 Finally, we show you how we used PyTorch to solve a real problem right at the intersection of Business and Science, namely, training a classifier to determine smooth or rough surface finish in metal parts manufactured on a CNC machine, all within the comfort of a Jupyter Notebook.

+## The Markovian Birdsong Notebook

+> [David Nicholson]() - _post-doctoral fellow_  @ **Emory University**

+Birdsong obeys a syntax, much like speech.
+To study this syntax, scientists label the elements of birdsong, known as syllables, producing strings of characters that can be modeled just like any other text.
+One common model applied to birdsong is a first-order Markov model: essentially a transition matrix containing the probabilities of transitioning from one character to any other in a sequence.
+Researchers have shown that such a model cannot capture the statistics of song for some bird species.
+These results demonstrate long time-scale dependencies in song that first-order Markov processes cannot reproduce, and imply that the songbird brain does more than simply flip a coin as it transitions between syllables.
+A recent study reported that using partially-observable Markov models with adaptation (POMMA) can reproduce the statistics of label sequences for one songbird species, the Bengalese finch.
+In this demo,  I show how I was able to reproduce in a single Jupyter notebook the results of this study.
+I apply the model to two publicly-shared repositories of labeled Bengalese finch song, including one from our lab.
+My results confirm that the model successfully describes the syntax of many individual Bengalese finches' songs but also reveals cases where alternative models may be a better fit.
+I present these results as a case study in reproducibility, to show how Jupyter can drive research forward by allowing editors, reviewers, and readers to interact with the results presented in any scientific study.

+## Using Clojure in Jupyter

+> [Jeffrey Cummings](https://github.com/JeffAtAtl) - _Sr Developer and Data Engineer_  @ **Insight Global placed at AT&T **

+This will be a live demo of how I added Clojure as a kernel (using existing plugin, clojupyter) and use cases on what it can be used for

+## Achieving Reproducible and Deployable Data Science Workflows

+> [John Patanian](https://github.com/JPatanian) - _Principal Data Scientist_  @ **General Electric**

+Data science projects, especially those intended for production deployments, are often segmented into a ad-hoc discovery phase and production phase more akin to traditional software development.

+Within a group of data scientists, for collaboration purposes there are many benefits to using a standardized project structure, such as ease of review and the ability to automate and standardize model deployment.

+This presentation will demonstrate the use of Jupyter notebooks as part of a templatized, reproducible, and deployable workflow.
+Participants will learn to use the Cookiecutter templating framework, how to templatize notebooks and deployment artifacts through demonstration of amachine learning model development pipeline involving notebooks, GitHub and Docker.